 Should your organization view the fintech opportunity as a benefit or a threat?
 Or should you simply ignore it?
 The first step in answering those questions for your organization is understanding how the space has evolved, including the vertical alignment for financial services capabilities in fintech.

 Over the past decade, financial Institutions and traditional providers have concentrated most of their efforts on digitization of core functions, including account opening, mobile deposit and person-to-person payments.
 As consumers grew more comfortable with digital banking, the mindset around financial security and data began to shift, signaling to the technology sector that consumers were ready for more digital banking services and functionality.

-Four new product verticals have emerged within financial services.
-Some Fintech offerings directly compete with traditional financial institutions.
-But most Fintechs have focused their expertise on developing a new subset of services, such as financial management and automation, robo-investing, and fraud and security, that can enhance consumers' digital banking experience.
+Four product verticals have emerged within financial services.
+Some fintech offerings directly compete with traditional financial institutions.
+But most fintechs have focused their expertise on developing a new subset of services, such as financial management and automation, robo-investing, and fraud and security, that can enhance consumers' digital banking experience.

 2. Automation Services: This vertical focuses on leveraging existing consumer data to provide financial education and insights for end users.
 The trend toward financial transparency and money management solutions created a subset of tools that automate financial decision making for the consumer based on several back-end data inputs and transactional data points.
 Those solutions also focus on automated savings and budgeting, money movement tools, investing and back-office efficiency.